Netcetera 3DS SDK API

 setThreeDSRequestorAppURL(threeDSRequestorAppURL: String) method.

-This URL can either be URL scheme defined by the application or universal link that will open it.
+The passed URL should be a universal link that is configured for the application.
 The inclusion of this value in the challenge parameters is optional.
 If the app url is provided for an irrelevant version of the 3DS Specification Protocol (example version 2.1.0), the 3DS SDK will ignore it.

 For further information on how to define the

-threeDSRequestorAppURL value, you can check the EMVCo 3DS Specification.
+threeDSRequestorAppURL value, you can check the documents provided by EMVCo.

 If the threeDSRequestorAppURL is set and the app is opened with this url in 2.2.0 transactions the OOB flow automatically continues.
 The transID query parameter in the URL must be the same as the current ongoing transaction.
 In this case the SDK knows that the authentication for that transaction has finished and can automatically send challenge request to the ACS.

-In iOS the handling of events when the app was opened from a URL scheme or universal link is done in the main application delegate.
+In iOS the handling of events when the app was opened from a universal link is done in the main application delegate.
 In order for the SDK to be able to catch these events, the main application delegate needs to call the appropriate methods from

 As an example on how to use and handle the app url on the application side, you can refer to the Netcetera Demo Merchant application.